Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Author Contributions

 \section{Author Contributions}

 RB and MCF contributed to conception and implementation of programmatic innovation.
 MCF organized and collected the pertinent data.
 RB and MCF constructed the histograms.
 MCF wrote most of the manuscript's first draft, where DFVN provided significant contribution.
+DFVN contributed to the construction of STEM identity and belonging framework.
 All authors contributed to manuscript revision, read, and approved the submitted version.